RaphaelDeLaGhetto/grunt-init-gebo/README.md

 [README.md](https://github.com/RaphaelDeLaGhetto/grunt-init-gebo/blob/master/root/README.md).

 ### Setup grunt
-if you haven't already, that is...
-Gebo currently depends on grunt 0.4.1.
+if you haven't already, that is... gebo currently depends on Grunt 0.4.1.
 This requires a bit of prep work.

 ```
 $ sudo npm install grunt-cli -g